nomispaz/tumbleweed/README.md

 - copy of thunderbird profiles from backup
 - workflow to install nvidia drivers from source

-# install_firefox_extensions.sh
+# install_firefox_extensions_and_passwords.sh
-contains the commands to download the latest version of the firefox extensions I use and to instal them
+contains the commands to download the latest version of the firefox extensions I use and to install them.
+Additionally, the saved passwords are restored from backup

 # mount_veracrypt.sh and unmount_veracrypt.sh
 contain commands to mount and unmount veracrypt volumes using cryptsetup since veracrypt is not available in opensuse repos.